dell/helm-charts/charts/csi-lightningfs/README.md

 1. Create a storage class using the template provided (lightningfs.yaml) under `samples/storageclass` folder.
 2. Note the following attributes in the storage class yaml file:
-    - `pfs`: The name of the folder to be created by the CSI driver under the clientMountPoint (specified in my-values.yaml above).
-Default is PFS.
+    - `pfs`: The name of the folder to be created by the CSI driver under the `clientMountPoint` (specified in my-values.yaml above).
+Default is "PFS".
     - `volumePathPermission`: The permission for the volume path.
 Default is 0750, but can be changed to desired value.
     - `volumeBindingMode`: The volume binding mode.
-Default is "WaitForFirstConsumer", but can be changed to desired value.
+One of "WaitForFirstConsumer" or "Immediate".
+Default is "WaitForFirstConsumer".
 3. Run the following command to create the storage class:
     ```bash
-      kubectl apply -f samples/storageclass/storageclass.yaml
+      kubectl apply -f samples/storageclass/lightningfs.yaml
     ```
 4. Storage class is now ready to be used when provisioning volumes.